base-org/web/apps/base-docs/docs/building-with-base-and-foundry/introduction.md

 hide_table_of_contents: false
 ---

-In this article, you'll learn how to setup Foundry, the toolchain for smart contract development to develop with Base.
+In this article, you'll learn how to set up Foundry, the toolchain for smart contract development with Base.

 ---